writethedocs/www/docs/conf/prague/2019/sponsors/prospectus.rst

 Writing and maintaining documentation involves a multidisciplinary community of technical writers, designers, librarians, typesetters, developers, support teams, marketers and many others.
-This group of people can be collectively referred to as “documentarians”.
+This group of people can be collectively referred to as "documentarians".

 **Write the Docs** creates a time and a place for this community to share information, discuss ideas, and work together to improve the art